souravwalke/System-Design-HLD/Database/Caching/Caching.md

 Cached information can include the results of database queries, computationally intensive calculations, API requests/responses, and web artifacts such as HTML, JavaScript, and image files.

+A successful cache results in a **high hit rate** which means the data was present when fetched.

 --------------------------------------------------------------------------------------------------

 **What are the tradeoffs of Caching?**